skip to content

 Biography

 Peter is the Mary and Moses Finley Fellow at Darwin College.
-For Lent and Easter 2024, he is the Acting Director of Studies at Magdalene and Lucy Cavendish Colleges.
-He received his BA, MPhil and PhD in Classics at Cambridge.
+Prior to that, Peter was the Dan David Fellow at Tel Aviv University (2022–2023), and a visiting lecturer in Greek History at Dartmouth College, New Hampshire (2022).
+He received his BA, MPhil, and PhD in Classics at Cambridge.
+In Lent and Easter 2024, he was the Acting Director of Studies at Magdalene and Lucy Cavendish Colleges.

 Mary and Moses Finley Fellow, Darwin College